FAQ: How do you make motorized blackout blinds?

 Our 'mini' motor fits tubes with an inside diameter as small as 3/4" (18mm), and you can also replace the tube with a bigger size that can use our larger heavy duty 12v motors.
 1.25" ABS or PVC pipe in the plumbing department, or 1.25" EMT steel conduit pipe in the electrical deparment works well for the larger motors.

 Our 12v motors are safe for children, pets, and adults; there is no shock danger with our low voltage motors, making it a perfect DIY project.

 Our radio motors use RF (Radio Frequency) signals from our multi-channel remotes; a small antenna in the motor receives the control signal and activates the motor.
 You can have multiple night shades in a room and control them individually, or simultaneously.
 Our multi-channel remotes can be programmed to control blackout blinds and night shade motors in various different rooms and hallways throughout the house.

-With our USB transceiver and Vera, or other home automation software like Raspberry Pi, Homeseer, or Event Ghost, you can control your Rollertrol™ motors and other devices with your phone, tablet or PC, while at home or away!
+With our zwave interface and Vera, or other home automation software like Raspberry Pi, Homeseer, or Event Ghost, you can control your Rollertrol™ motors and other devices with your phone, tablet or PC, while at home or away!

 So what is the difference between ordinary roller shades and blackout blinds?

 The answer is 'edge guides'.
 If you have seen how regular vinyl roller blinds curl at the edges over time, you know how much light that can admit into the room.
 Even if you use blackout material that doesn't curl, there is still usually some light leakage at the edges.